FusionCache/docs/docs/stats/stats.md

 This means:

-- 25 clients have connected to REST but none are still connected
+- 25 clients have connected to REST and all have since disconnected
-- There have been 10 clients connected to the WebSocket interface and all are still connected
+- There have been 10 clients connected to the WebSocket interfaces and all are still connected

 If `total > connected` it means a client connected then disconnected before `STATS` was received.